MLB Trade Rumors: Nationals Actively Shopping Bryce Harper At Deadline, ‘MLB.com’ Reports

 “Yes, Morosi indicates there’s no momentum toward a deal.
 That said, there’s still plenty of hours left until Tuesday afternoon’s deadline, and it’s possible that the Indians and Nats have discussed a general framework.”

-Throughout the course of the 2018 MLB season thus far with the Nationals, Harper has a.220 batting average and has slugged 25 home runs and 62 RBI’s.
+Throughout the course of the 2018 MLB season thus far with the Nationals, Harper has a .220 batting average and has slugged 25 home runs and 62 RBI’s.
 His batting average is the lowest he has been throughout his entire career, but he has still had a major impact on the team despite that issue.

-At just 25 years old, a team that acquires Harper will do everything in their power to sign him to a long-term extension.
+A team that acquires Harper will do everything in their power to sign him to a long-term extension.
 Unfortunately, there are likely very few teams that he would consider signing with.
 One team that many think he wants to play for would be the Chicago Cubs, who may try to swing a blockbuster deal ahead of the deadline.

 All of that being said, the addition of Harper to the trade block will make the trade deadline extremely interesting.
 Washington may not end up trading him, but this is something to keep an eye on as the deadline comes and goes.